ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/using/rate-limits/index.md

 This is determined by your `RateLimitService` implementation.

-$AESproductName$ provides a `RateLimitService` implementation that is configured by a `RateLimit` custom resource.
+Emissary provides a `RateLimitService` implementation that is configured by a `RateLimit` custom resource.

-See the [$AESproductName$ RateLimit Reference](/docs/edge-stack/latest/topics/using/rate-limits/rate-limits/) for information on how to configure `RateLimit`s in $AESproductName$.
+See the [Emissary RateLimit Reference](/docs/edge-stack/latest/topics/using/rate-limits/rate-limits/) for information on how to configure `RateLimit`s in Emissary.

 See the [Basic Rate Limiting](../../../howtos/rate-limiting-tutorial) for an example `RateLimitService` implementation for $OSSproductName$.